How to Get a Chinese Visa – Index

 If you reach at least level C, then your employer can apply online for your Foreigner’s Work Permit.

-Beside the basic requirements and the Foreigner’s Work Permit, in order to get the Z Visa you will also have to provide the following documents:
+Besides the basic requirements and the Foreigner’s Work Permit, in order to get the Z Visa you will also have to provide the following documents:

-- Curriculum Vitae (in English or Chinese language);
+1. Curriculum Vitae (in English or Chinese language);

-- Original reference letter from one or more non-Chinese companies that prove you have at least 2 years of full-time working experience (after graduation) in the industry you intend to work in China;
+3. Original reference letter from one or more non-Chinese companies that prove you have at least 2 years of full-time working experience (after graduation) in the industry you intend to work in China;

-- On top of that, you may also be required to provide a medical certificate and /or a clean criminal record check issued by your country of citizenship (check the details with the CVASC or the Chinese Consular Office in your country);
+4. On top of that, you may also be required to provide a medical certificate and /or a clean criminal record check issued by your country of citizenship (check the details with the CVASC or the Chinese Consular Office in your country);

-However, note that, if you fall into Class A (high level talent), then the requirements are much less strict (read this article for more details).
+However, note that, if you fall into Class A (high-level talent), then the requirements are much less strict (read this article for more details).

 Be aware that not all employers can get you a Work Visa.
 For instance, small, private English schools often can’t.
 This is the main reason for which they often try to convince you to come to China and work under a Tourist or Business Visa.

 Do this at your own risk because it’s illegal.
-If you get caught working with the wrong visa, you risk paying a fine that ranges between 5,000 and 20,000 Chinese Yuan, and may even end up in prison (from five to fifteen days).
+If you get caught working with the wrong visa, you risk paying a fine that ranges between 5,000 and 20,000 CNY and may even end up in prison (from five to fifteen days).
 Afterward, you’ll be asked to leave the country or, depending on the conditions, will be deported (at your expense).
 If you’re deported, you won’t be able to get a new Chinese Visa for a period that ranges from one to ten years.

 Having said that, many firms and public organizations (universities, for instance) are accredited to employ foreigners and can help you get a work visa as long as you qualify as a “foreign expert.”